 Only NRIs, PIOs, and OCI cardholders are eligible to open an FCNR (B) account.
 Your NRI status should be according to the rules of the Foreign Exchange Management Act (FEMA).
 These are as follows:

 These are the people who are eligible to open an FCNR (B) account.
-Moving further, let's know what are the features of this account.
+Moving further, let's know what the features of this account are.

 Here are some of the top features of the FCNR account, making it one of the best options to maintain funds and invest in India: